libretime/libretime/docs/user-manual/podcasts.md

 :::info

-All podcasts available on iTunes have a RSS feed but it is sometimes hidden.
+All podcasts available on iTunes have a RSS feed but it's sometimes hidden.
 See issue [#510](https://github.com/libretime/libretime/issues/510) for more information.
-RSS feeds that do not end in _.xml_ may be accepted by LibreTime yet fail to download episodes.
+RSS feeds that don't end in _.xml_ may be accepted by LibreTime yet fail to download episodes.
 A work-around is to download the episode using a podcast client such as [gpodder](https://gpodder.github.io/) and then manually upload and schedule the episode.

 Podcast feeds coming from Anchor.fm have been known to have a similar issue.